LSeu-Open/AIEnhancedWork/Tutorials/how-to-run-llms-on-your-machine.md

 This section provides you with the **knowledge and resources to select the right model for your specific needs.** The first table showcases open-source models that can be run locally on your machine.

-To ensure optimal performance, **I have outlined the recommended hardware requirements for each model.**
+To help you choose, **I have outlined the estimated hardware requirements for each model.** These estimates generally assume the model is quantized (specifically using a common 4-bit quantization), a process that reduces the model's size and memory footprint, offering a good balance between performance and quality.
+Keep in mind that actual performance can vary based on the specific software used and your system's configuration.

-For **users with limited system resources** or older hardware configurations, I will also provide **cloud-based providers that can efficiently run these models**.
+Learn more about quantization [here](https://huggingface.co/blog/merve/quantization).

 > [!IMPORTANT]
 > Please note that while it is possible to **run models without a GPU**, doing so will load the model into RAM and perform inference using the CPU.